 Real-World Example

 IronWiFi's hospitality clients use cross-property analytics to optimize pricing.
-A hotel chain discovered that guests in city centers pay 40% more for WiFi than resort guests—multi-brand pricing optimization ensued.
+One hotel chain discovered that city-center guests pay 40% more for WiFi than resort guests.
+Multi-brand pricing optimization followed.

 4. Regulatory Compliance at Scale